Site icon Circuit Ideas for You

 Conclusion:

-This is good for small batteries like 9V which shows charging status.
+To conclude, this Simple Automatic Battery Charger Circuit using One Transistor is very easy circuit, as this is good for small batteries like 9V which shows charging status.

-But this circuit have no safety features with no overcharge stop or voltage control.
+Also, this circuit have no safety features with no overcharge stop or voltage control; but it is easy to build with good for basic use only.

 Exit mobile version